haptork/CsaranshDB/README.md

 #### Examples

-- An example run command: `python av_validate_cdb /data/W/newEntries/ /data/W/newEntries /data/W/newEntries/*xml`.
+- An example run command: `python avi_validate_cdb /data/W/newEntries/ /data/W/newEntries /data/W/newEntries/*xml`.
 Here we have archives and xml files in the same directory and we want output files to be written in the same directory.
-- Another example run command: `python av_validate_cdb /data/W/allArchives/ /data/W/newEntries /data/W/newEntries/*xml`.
+- Another example run command: `python avi_validate_cdb /data/W/allArchives/ /data/W/newEntries /data/W/newEntries/*xml`.
 Here we have storing all the old and new archives in the same directory `allArchives`.
 Directory for new xml files and output files to be written are  the same.

 ### Adding to Database

-- Run `python av_add_cdb.py $new_output_dir $destination_db_path $existing_database_path`:
+- Run `python avi_add_cdb.py $new_output_dir $destination_db_path $existing_database_path`:
-- First argument: Provide the output directory of the `av_validate_cdb.py` which has `anuvikar.json` and `anuvikar.db` files for the cascades that you wish to add to the database.
+- First argument: Provide the output directory of the `avi_validate_cdb.py` which has `anuvikar.json` and `anuvikar.db` files for the cascades that you wish to add to the database.
 - Second argument: File path for the output db.
 - Third argument: File path for the existing db if exists.
 - The destination db path (second argument) is the database file that can be copied to `$csaransh_dir$/src/db/dev.csaransh.db` to view the updated database.
 - The command generates another file which is `destination_db_path+_tree.pickle` which needs to be kept with the db file.
-This will be used by av_add_cdb.py while further adding more data (when passing this new db as the third argument).
+This will be used by avi_add_cdb.py while further adding more data (when passing this new db as the third argument).

 #### Examples and Use Cases

 1. Fresh database:

-- Run av_validate_cdb for the archives and corrensponding meta files.
-Provide the output directory of this command to av_add_cdb.
+- Run avi_validate_cdb for the archives and corrensponding meta files.
+Provide the output directory of this command to avi_add_cdb.
 For example:
-  - `python av_validate_cdb /data/W/newEntries/ /data/W/newEntries /data/W/newEntries/*xml`
+  - `python avi_validate_cdb /data/W/newEntries/ /data/W/newEntries /data/W/newEntries/*xml`
-  - `python av_add_cdb /data/W/newEntries/ /data/W/newEntries/csaransh.db`
+  - `python avi_add_cdb /data/W/newEntries/ /data/W/newEntries/csaransh.db`
   - `cp /data/W/newEntries/csaransh.db ./src/db/dev.csaransh.db`
   - Now you can open the webpage (directions given later in this readme) to view your new entries on csaransh-webapp.

 2. Adding new data to the earlier processed db:

   - Let us say that you want to add new data to the db we created in the last step.
-  - `python av_validate_cdb /data/W/newerEntries/ /data/W/newerEntries /data/W/newerEntries/*xml`
+  - `python avi_validate_cdb /data/W/newerEntries/ /data/W/newerEntries /data/W/newerEntries/*xml`
-  - `python av_add_cdb /data/W/newerData/ /data/W/newerData/csaransh.db /data/W/newEntries/csaransh.db`
+  - `python avi_add_cdb /data/W/newerData/ /data/W/newerData/csaransh.db /data/W/newEntries/csaransh.db`
   - `cp /data/W/newerEntries/csaransh.db ./src/db/dev.csaransh.db`
   - Now you can open the webpage (directions given later in this readme) to view your newer entries along with the new entries added earlier.